WisePassionFruits/Dorkscraper/README.md

 # Dorkscraper
-Dorkscraper is a tool I made a long time ago to Google Dork automagically.
+Dorkscraper is a tool I made in 2020 ago to Google Dork automagically.
+I'm planning to remake this tool in Go.